Robeloto/7D2D_A20_Modlets/Robeloto_CustomZombies/README.txt

 • RPGs rockets fires a bit faster and have a higher lifetime. (vomit will not disappear too fast, not sure if this can be CPU-heavy, let me know)

 • RadRobots HP reduced, but vomit fires around him.
-New robot sounds.
+New robot sounds!

-NerfThemAll - has gone through a heavy rework.

-•  No surface ores, except in wasteland and snow with extremely low probability.
-•  Traders can't show you the way to the next trader.

-•  Loot is reworked.

-•  Quest rewards are nerfed.

 _________________________________________________________
 2021-12-14 (v2.78):